ICRAR/libprofit/docs/convolution.rst

 -----------------

 Once created,
-users can call the :member:`Convolver::convolve` method directly on the resulting convolver,
+users can call the :func:`Convolver::convolve` method directly on the resulting convolver,
 (or assign it to a :class:`Model` instance for it to use it).
-The :member:`Convolver::convolve` methods needs at least three parameters: an image, a kernel and a mask.
+The :func:`Convolver::convolve` methods needs at least three parameters: an image, a kernel and a mask.
 Convolvers will convolve the image with the kernel only for the pixels in which the mask is set,